 DJ’s are often more likely to play remixes for multiple reasons.
 The tempo is different and so is the beat.
 Also, most remixes will allow time at the start and end of the song.
 This is very handy as it allows the DJ to smoothly mix the next track into the set.

 Remixes allow producers to stamp their own style onto the original track and reinvent the original artist’s creation.
 They also allow the producer to experiment, develop and enhance their sound, or even find a completely new one.

 Equally important is the fact that it allows the producer to broaden their audience.
 This is especially true if the original artist has a bigger following.
 People are much more likely to listen to the producer’s original music if they’ve listened to their remixes first.
 Rather than finding their music by chance and going in completely blind – the fans will know what to expect.

 The remix may even end up being more revered than the original, which would really boost the producer’s reputation in the music industry.
 Nightclubs and popular radio stations are more likely to play up-tempo, livelier mixes.

 There’s nothing more cliche than the Nebraskan artist who moves to L.A. to make it big.
 But it’s true, moving to cities like L.A., London or Nashville will make it a lot easier to network!
-You can also go to music networking events in your local area.
-Here you could meet many professional level artists, producers and other professionals.
+You can also go to music industry networking events in your local area.
+Here you could meet many professional level artists, producers, and other professionals.

-Alternatively, here at Music Gateway we host a 10k+ Online Marketplace where you can meet like-minded people.
+Alternatively, here at Music Gateway, we host a 10k+ Online Marketplace where you can meet like-minded people.
 All you need to do is create a project asking for your needs and all the relevant people in the network will contact you.
-You have the final call on who you accept for your project, empowering you as the creative mastermind of the project.
+You have the final call on who you accept for your project.
+Empowering you as the creative mastermind of the project.